Attendance Recovery Tracking

 Step1: Determine when AR will be offered.

-If you plan on operating an AR program only on in-session dates (before school or after school) during the academic school year, the regular ADA calendar track can be used to take attendance on in-session weekdays.
+• If you plan on operating ELP and/or AR only on in-session dates (before school or after school) during the academic school year, the regular academic calendar track can be used to take attendance on in-session weekdays.

 Step 2: Determine how AR participation time will be tracked.